brunoavila55/aegis_backup/README.md

 # 🛡️ Aegis Backup — v0.3

 **Aegis Backup** is a lightweight, concurrent, configuration-driven backup tool for MikroTik routers.
-Written in Go, it connects to your devices over SSH, exports their configurations, and saves them as timestamped `.rsc` files.
+Written in Go, it connects to your devices over SSH, exports their configurations, and saves them as timestamped `.txt` files.

 > Built for network engineers, ISPs, and sysadmins who need fast, automated, no-nonsense config backups.